 About the only way to get back and forth between the 2 parks if you don’t have a car is a taxi.
 Public transportation is difficult at best.
 I’d actually suggest you save money on your hotel and rent a car if you have too choose.

 This is one of those areas where it might help to have a Travel Agent.
-The Disney Vacation Planners over at Pixie and Pirate Destinations will be happy to help you set up both your Disney World and the Universal Studios portion of your trip.
+The Disney Vacation Planners over at Destinations to Travel will be happy to help you set up both your Disney World and the Universal Studios portion of your trip.
 Just make a note at the end of the form and let them know your plans.

 Dad’s Bottom Line